Breast Implants Granite Bay

 Which breast implants will give you the right look?

-Sifting through the many breast implant choices can be overwhelming on your own, but with a little help from Dr. Christa Clark and our expert staff, finding the right breast implants for your goals and your body can be a cinch.
+Sifting through the many breast implant choices can be overwhelming on your own, but with a little help from our talented surgeons and expert staff, finding the right breast implants for your goals and your body can be a cinch.

-Dr. Clark has been performing breast augmentations in the Sacramento area for 10+ years.
-She knows her stuff when it comes to breast implants.
-She’ll fit you with implants you’ll love based on your anatomy and personal preferences during your consultation.
+We have been performing breast augmentations in the Sacramento area for 10+ years.
+We know our stuff when it comes to breast implants, and will fit you with implants you’ll love based on your anatomy and personal preferences during your consultation.
 Here’s a snapshot of the choices the two of you will make.

 Silicone or Saline?